snehesht/posts/posts/2022/20220223_secure_vpn_setup.md

 ---
-title: Secure VPN setup
+Title: Secure VPN setup
+Summary: Tutorial to setup secure VPN
-author: Snehesh
+Author: Snehesh
-tags: vpn,security
+Tags:
+  - vpn
+  - security
-link: /secure-vpn-setup
+Slug: /secure-vpn-setup
-published: false
+Published: true
-created: 2022-02-23T21:34:28Z
+Created: 2022-02-23T21:34:28Z
-modified: 2022-02-23T21:34:28Z
+Modified: 2022-02-23T21:34:28Z
 ---

 # Secure VPN setup

 There are few good choices like OpenVPN, [SoftEther](https://www.softether.org/), [Pritunl](http://pritunl.com) etc. If you prefer something much more robust, I'd suggest to take look at [strongSwan](https://www.strongswan.org) (IPSec + ESP).
 If you prefer something temporary just use ssh tunnel `ssh -D 9050 user@server` , install [proxychains](https://github.com/rofl0r/proxychains-ng) and `proxychains firefox  `, vola you're traffic is encrypted.
 The only issue is, it's hard use socks proxy on un-rooted mobile phone and sessions are temporary.

 I choose OpenVPN since it's widely used and it's easy to configure.
 However OpenVPN has it's drawbacks, it's easier to detect if a person is using OpenVPN by checking the packet MTU size.

 ### Creating FreeBSD server on Azure